rockthejvm/rockthejvm.github.io/_posts/2024-10-15-zio-full-stack-webapp.md

 }
 ```

-* Two ZIO effects:
+* Two ZIO effects are running in this application:
-  * **(1)** `runMigrations` is a ZIO[**FlywayService**, …] that depends on a FlywayService, and that will handle the database migrations.
+  * **(1)** `runMigrations` is a ZIO[**FlywayService**,…] that depends on a FlywayService, and that will handle the database migrations.
-  * **(2)** `server` is a ZIO[**PersonService & Server**, …] that depends on a PersonService and a Server and that will handle the HTTP server.
+  * **(2)** `server` is a ZIO[**PersonService & Server**,…] that depends on a PersonService and a Server and that will handle the HTTP server.
 * Those two effects combine in a for comprehension **(3)** to produce a new ZIO **(4)** that accumulate the dependencies:

- ZIO[**FlywayService & PersonService & Server**, …]
+ ZIO[**FlywayService & PersonService & Server**,…]

-To be runnable those dependencies need to be satisfied **(5)**, this is what layers are made for.

-Layer is a ZIO concept that will provide a service, and that can depend on other services.

-Let see how ZIO, Layer per layer assembles the application.
+To be runnable, those dependencies need to be satisfied **(5)**.
+This is what layers are made for.
+A layer is a ZIO concept that will provide a service, and that can depend on other services.
+Letțs see how ZIO, assembles the application, one layer after another.

 #### 6.1.1.
 Repository data layer

-Repository `datalayer` is the first layer of the application, its abstract the database access.

-In this project, classic Repository object connects the database through classical JDBC DataSource.
+Repository `datalayer` is the first layer of the application, it abstracts the database access.
+In this project, a classic Repository object connects the database through a classical JDBC DataSource.

 ```scala

 object Repository {

   private def datasourceLayer: TaskLayer[DataSource] =
                                     Quill.DataSource.fromPrefix("db")            // (1)